-In the case of MWI and other branching-based interpretations, for every branching structure there are infinitely many alternative branching structures.
+Moreover, in the case of MWI and other branching-based interpretations, for every branching structure there are more alternative branching structures.
 The proliferation of such ``basis-dependent worlds'' is ensured by the physical relevance of the candidate preferred $3$D-space, TPS, or generalized basis, under the assumption that the only fundamental structure is the {\MQS}, and everything else should be determined by this.